-Mr. Cunningham is a Partner in Archer’s Red Bank office where he focuses his practice in the areas of Public Affairs and Public Finance.
-Prior to joining the firm, he served as the Director of the Division of Local Government Services within the New Jersey Department of Community Affairs and Chairperson of the State’s Local Finance Board.
-Through this regulatory oversight role, Mr. Cunningham has become one of the most prominent voices in New Jersey’s local government and public finance communities as he was responsible for the State’s oversight of its 565 municipalities, 21 counties and numerous other authorities, commissions and fire districts.
-Mr. Cunningham also has unique experience working with New Jersey’s Local Government Ethics Law, having led the Local Finance Board’s investigations of complaints filed against local officials along with the determination of violations and associated financial penalties.
+Timothy J. Cunningham focuses his practice on public affairs and public finance.
+Prior to joining the firm, Tim served as the Director of the Division of Local Government Services within the New Jersey Department of Community Affairs and Chairperson of the State’s Local Finance Board.
+Through this regulatory oversight role, Tim has become one of the most prominent voices in New Jersey’s local government and public finance communities as he was responsible for the State’s oversight of its 565 municipalities, 21 counties and numerous other authorities, commissions and fire districts.
+Tim also has unique experience working with New Jersey’s Local Government Ethics Law, having led the Local Finance Board’s investigations of complaints filed against local officials along with the determination of violations and associated financial penalties.

-As Chairman of the Local Finance Board, he led the Board’s review of financing applications submitted by New Jersey counties, municipalities, authorities and fire districts.
-Applications routinely submitted for approval or positive findings by the Board during Mr. Cunningham’s tenure included:
+As Chairman of the Local Finance Board, Tim led the Board’s review of financing applications submitted by New Jersey counties, municipalities, authorities and fire districts.
+Applications routinely submitted for approval or positive findings by the Board during Tim’s tenure included:

 - Proposed fire district project financings

 - Redevelopment Area Bonds (RABs)